 - Prescription oral medications and creams

 Primary Focal Hyperhidrosis

 Primary Focal Hyperhidrosis (PFH) is by far the most common type, affecting up to 90 percent of people who have hyperhidrosis.
-The cause is not well understood, but it is thought to have a genetic component.

 Secondary Generalized Hyperhidrosis